abenga/valagtk3tutorial/content/chapter-04-moving-on/04-moving-on.md

 ## Vala Data Types

-Vala supports four kinds of data types: value types, reference types, parametrized types, and pointer types.
-Value types include simple types (e.g.
-`char`, `int`, and `float`), enum types, and struct types.
+Vala supports three kinds of data types: value types, reference types, and meta types.
+Value types include simple types (e.g. `char`, `int`, and `float`), enum types, and struct types.
 Reference types include object types, array types, delegate types, and error types.
+Meta types are created from other types, and so may have either reference or value type semantics.
+They include parametrized types, nullable types, and pointer types

 ### Value Types